Pegasystems

-Pegasystems Inc. (Pega) is a global software company based in Waltham, Massachusetts, in the United States, and founded in 1983.
+Pegasystems Inc. (Pega) is an American software company based in Waltham, Massachusetts, in the United States.
 The company has been publicly traded since 1996 as PEGA (NASDAQ).
-Pega is a platform for workflow automation and generative AI-powered decision-making for businesses.
+Pega is a low-code platform for workflow automation and generative AI-powered decision-making for businesses.

 History

 Early history

 Alan Trefler founded Pegasystems in 1983 at the age of 27 in Cambridge, Massachusetts.
-Prior to founding the company, in the early 1980s, Trefler had developed computer systems that could play chess.
+Prior to founding the company, Trefler had developed computer systems that could play chess.
 During the company's early years, it focused on providing case management, namely for companies such as American Express.
 The company went public in 1996 with initial and secondary public offerings, and began trading on NASDAQ under the symbol PEGA.

 2010–2019

 In March 2010, Pegasystems acquired the enterprise software company Chordiant for around $161.5 million.
 The acquisition expanded Pegasystems into online training, telecommunications, and healthcare, integrating Chordiant’s CRM technology into its operations.
 Pega Cloud was introduced using Amazon Web Services in 2012, and in October 2013, Pegasystems acquired the mobile application developer (based in Kraków and Bangalore) Antenna Software for $27.7 million.

 In 2014, Pegasystems invested in network operations in North America and India to support its cloud services.
-In 2014, Pegasystems acquired MeshLabs, a Bangalore-based text mining startup, and Firefly, a co-browsing tool.
+In that same year, Pegasystems acquired MeshLabs, a Bangalore-based text mining startup, and Firefly, a co-browsing tool.

 As of February 2015, the company had active partnerships with IT outsourcing companies such as Hexaware, NIIT Incessant Technologies, Tata Consultancy Services, Infosys, Wipro, HCL Technologies, Accenture, and Cognizant.
 Between 2005 and 2015, Pegasystems had an average sales growth of 21% per year.
-The company Pegasystems acquired OpenSpan Inc., an Atlanta-based company specializing in robotic process automation and workforce analytics software.
+In 2016, the company acquired OpenSpan Inc., an Atlanta-based company specializing in robotic process automation and workforce analytics software.

-In February 2019, Pegasystems purchased Infruid Labs, a business analytics and data visualization software company.
-In May 2019, the company bought In The Chat, a digital messaging platform.
+In 2019, Pegasystems purchased Infruid Labs, a business analytics and data visualization software company, as well as In The Chat, a digital messaging platform.